 The ideal temperature for black diamond stingrays is 75 – 82 Fahrenheit.
 Use an aquarium heater to maintain water temperature.
 You can install an aquarium thermometer to measure temperature regularly.

-The pH value should be in between 6.8 – 7.6.
-You can measure the pH level using digital pH meter.
+The pH value should be between 6.8 – 7.6.
+You can measure the pH level using a digital pH meter.
 Most freshwater fish like to live in a neutral pH range.

 Ammonia, Nitrates and Nitrite level

 Generally, most fish cannot live in water that is rich in ammonia.
 Thus, ammonia, and nitrate.
 Nitrites levels should be at zero.
 If ammonia, nitrates, or nitrites levels exceed 10ppm, your fish are in a dangerous situation.
 Because a high concentration of these chemicals can kill your fish.

 Fish fecal matter is the main source to produce ammonia.
 Thus, you must use a good filter system that has a good flow rate.
 The filter system will remove fecal matter and enhance the water quality.
 Moreover, you can use an aquarium siphon pipe to remove bottom debris immediately from the tank.

 Black diamond stingrays produce huge waste.
 Thus, filtration systems play a major role in stingray tanks.
 The biological filter is much suitable for stingray tanks.

 Make 25%-50% water changes weekly to maintain water quality parameters at a constant level.
 You can also use a siphon vacuum gravel cleaner to remove the debris and fecal matter immediately from the tank.